Bbkrdnmz/TextDetecting/README.md

 The dataset I used contains about 7000 photos, image taggers and parquet files holding metadata, you can access the dataset here:

 https://www.kaggle.com/datasets/robikscube/textocr-text-extraction-from-images-dataset

+AYou can also access the 'source code' file in two explanations in Turkish and English: